ibm-cloud-docs/vmware-service/vmaas/host-adding-deleting.md

 You can add or delete hosts to and from a *single-tenant* cluster.

-For stretch vSAN™ high availability clusters, the hosts are split into the first and second location of the resource pool.
-The minimum host requirement for stretch vSAN high availability clusters is 14.
+For stretched vSAN™ high availability clusters, the hosts are split into the first and second location of the resource pool.
+The minimum host requirement for stretched vSAN high availability clusters is 14.

 ## Procedure to add and delete hosts
 {: #host-adding-deleting-proc}